rross/temporal-java-workshop/README.md

 ID, if you create a workflow for each customer.
 This would make it easier to find all of the Workflow Executions related to that customer later.

-The program then creates a stubbed instance of your Workflow, workflow, taking the interface class of your workflow along with the options you have set as parameters.
+The program then creates a stubbed instance of your Workflow, taking the interface class of your workflow along with the options you have set as parameters.
 This stub looks like an implementation of the interface, but is used to communicate with the Temporal Server under the hood.